vertigis/arcgis-web-adaptor-extensions/README.md

 ### Installation
 1. Download the latest release from https://github.com/vertigis/arcgis-web-adaptor-extensions/releases/latest
+   - Ensure the zip archive is not blocked by the operating system after you download it
-1. Extract the zip into the Web Adaptor directory
+1. Extract the zip archive into the Web Adaptor directory
    - For example, `C:\inetpub\wwwroot\arcgis`
 1. Open a command prompt on the Web Adaptor machine
 1. Navigate the command prompt to the Web Adaptor directory